Comparing lives with my youngest daughter

 In sad news Eliza lost her beloved Uncle, (her father’s brother) in July 2014.
 He was taken suddenly and way too soon at age 55.
 It was a shock and we all miss him dreadfully.

-In January of this year she lost her Grandad (my father) who she was very close to and often visited, especially when she was at university in Lismore.
+In January of 2018 she lost her Grandad (my father) who she was very close to and often visited, especially when she was at university in Lismore.
 She has a lovely relationship with Grandma and often phones her for a chat, which i think helps them both.

 In happier news she attended her sister’s wedding in 2015 and enjoyed planning her own wedding in Fiji in 2017.